7 min read · Fire-Resistant

 Windows and the ground transition

-Radiant heat can fail single-pane glass before the wall is threatened, so dual-pane / tempered glazing and integrated flashing matter.
-At the base, keep the 0-to-5-foot Zone 0 (AB 3074) clear of mulch, woodpiles, and shrubs and maintain a non-combustible ground transition — embers accumulate there.
+Radiant heat can fail single-pane glass before the wall is ever threatened, so dual-pane or tempered glazing with integrated flashing matters in exposed locations.
+At the base of the wall, keep the 0-to-5-foot Zone 0 established by AB 3074 clear of mulch, woodpiles, combustible fences, and shrubs, and maintain a non-combustible ground transition where embers accumulate.
+A hardened wall works with Zone 0 and buys little without it.
+CAL FIRE's home hardening guidance lays out the same priorities, and our weather-resistant exteriors detailing addresses the flashing and base-of-wall transitions that tie it together.

 Document what you harden